Xceptance/multi-browser-suite/README.md

 xlt.webDriver.ie.pathToDriverServer = path/to/webDriver/IEDriverServer.exe
 ```

-# Step 3: Configuration and Execution testcase
+# Step 3: Configuration and Execution of Testcases
 ## Configuration SauceLabs account settings
 - Log into your SauceLabs Account
 - Navigate to the User Settings page: `https://saucelabs.com/beta/user-settings`